“Pre-Workout” supplements are BIG business.

 They routinely promise you insanely super pumps, increased endurance, insanely super pumps, more focus, insanely super pumps, plus enhanced strength and power.

-With all of the supposed benefits of pre-workouts supplements, you would think that the millions of trainees who spend $50 a tub for 20-30 servings of HyperLean X would be in ridiculous shape right?
+With all of the supposed benefits of pre-workout supplements, you would think that the millions of trainees who spend $50 a tub for 20-30 servings of HyperLean X would be in absolutely ridiculous shape right?